MayorFalomo/Twitter-clone/README.md

 - Search for a tweet(This is done from the backend not a simple filter method).
 - Get a verified badge if you get up to 5 followers.
 - your login data is saved to a cookie so you never have to remember your password or username
-- Some mobile devices might have challenges saving the cookie though.

 ## Demo